The Thick of It: Series 2 (2005)

 The second batch of episodes takes place before a cabinet reshuffle, and follows Hugh's attempts to keep his job.
 Ollie Reeder is seconded to number 10 "to phone his girlfriend" Emma Messinger, a member of the shadow defence policy team, where he is under the close eye of enforcer Jamie.
 Meanwhile, Terri Coverley is on compassionate leave following the death of her father, leaving her role to Robyn Murdoch, a senior press officer.
-The department also has to contend with the interference of the prime minister's "blue skies" adviser Julius Nicholson.
+The department also has to contend with the interference of the prime minister's "blue skies" adviser Julius Nicholson (Alex MacQueen).
 The minister and the department survive the reshuffle, with the department being rebranded as the "Department of Social Affairs and Citizenship" and moved to a new building.
 However, the mistakes and compromises continue.

 Specials (2007)

-In the two specials, following the Christmas break, Hugh Abbot is in Australia and the department has to "babysit" junior minister for immigration Ben Swain, who is described as a "Nutter" (a term used for supporters of prime-minister-in-waiting Tom Davis).
-The first special ("Rise of the Nutters") revolves around a computer problem at Immigration, which is exacerbated by the junior minister appearing in a disastrous Newsnight interview.
+In the two specials, following the Christmas break, Hugh Abbot is in Australia and the department has to "babysit" junior minister for immigration Ben Swain (Justin Edwards), who is described as a "nutter" (a term used for supporters of prime-minister-in-waiting "Tom").
+The first special—"Rise of the Nutters"—revolves around a computer problem at Immigration, which is exacerbated by the junior minister appearing in a disastrous Newsnight interview.
 The opposition policy adviser, Emma Messinger, capitalises on the error by stealing an idea from her boyfriend, Ollie Reeder, to send the shadow minister Peter Mannion on a fact-finding mission at an immigration centre.
 Meanwhile, Tucker is concerned about his position in the government after speculating that the prime minister's handover to Tom Davis is expected in less than six months.
 Tucker conspires with Ollie to leak the prime minister's "legacy programme" (the PM's plan to move the handling of immigration policy to a non-political executive board) in the hope of stalling his departure, inadvertently leading the PM to resign early.
-The next episode ("Spinners and Losers") follows a single night of "spin", as advisers, junior politicians and enforcers all try to better their position during the transition, but only Malcolm gets anywhere.
+The next episode—"Spinners and Losers"—follows a single night of spin, as advisers, junior politicians and enforcers all try to better their position during the transition, but only Malcolm gets anywhere.